 So, some of the samples aren’t 100% quality, and I’m fully aware of that.
 But, it should still give you plenty of visible inspiration!

 Also, all of these applique samples are with satin stitching.

 Just think of all the fun possibilities and combinations if you consider reverse applique, raw-edge applique, or even dimensional applique.

 The first two rows of fabrics for applique include:

-- Leather or faux leather (here are some tips for embroidering with leather.
-You could also use suede or faux suede.)
+- Leather or faux leather (You could also use suede or faux suede.)